What Are the Best High-Quality Omega-3 Sources?

-For more information about Omega-3 Power and our full catalog of brain healthy products, please visit us online at BrainMD.
+At BrainMD, we’re dedicated to providing the highest purity nutrients to improve your physical health and overall well-being.
+For more information about Omega-3 Power, Vegan Omega-3 Power and our full list of brain healthy supplements, please visit us at BrainMD.

 Amen, DG, Harris WS, Kidd PM, others, 2017.
 Quantitative erythrocyte omega-3 EPA + DHA levels are related to higher regional cerebral blood flow on brain SPECT.
 Journal of Alzheimer’s Disease 58, 1189-1199.

 Harris WS, Mozaffarian D, Lefevre M, others, 2009.
 Towards establishing dietary reference intakes for eicosapentaenoic and docosahexaenoic acids.
 Journal of Nutrition 139, 804S-819S.